sadohert/mattermost-plugin-disable-dm/README.md

 ## Use Cases

 This plugin is ideal for organizations that need to control direct messaging, such as:
-- **Correctional Facilities**: Block inmate-to-inmate DMs while allowing staff communication
+- **Educational Institutions**: Restrict student DMs while permitting teacher/staff communication
-- **Educational Institutions**: Restrict student DMs while permitting teacher communication
+- **Healthcare Organizations**: Control patient-to-patient messaging while allowing staff communication
-- **Enterprises**: Enforce communication policies by team membership
+- **Enterprises**: Enforce communication policies based on team membership and organizational roles

 ## Requirements